MPAS-Dev/compass/docs/design_docs/compass_package.rst

 Contributors: Xylar Asay-Davis

-By organizing both the testcases themselves and shared framework code into a ``compass`` Python package, code reuse and organization should be greatly simplified.
+By organizing both the test cases themselves and shared framework code into a ``compass`` Python package, code reuse and organization should be greatly simplified.